notaryproject/specifications/README.md

 # The Notary Project Overview

 The Notary Project aims to provide enterprise-grade solutions and cross-industry standards for securing software supply chain.
-The following are current repositories, aka sub-projects, under the Notary Project umbrella in Alphabetical order:
+The following are current repositories, aka sub-projects, under the Notary Project umbrella in an alphabetical order:

 | Repository                                                               | Description                                                                                                                                             |
 | ------------------------------------------------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------|